I2345/Felix-Hub/README.md

 # Infomation

-If you would like to talk to us about featuring your in our hub contact the owner at Kasma#6969

-We are planning to launch a discord server soon for all your problems!
+If you have a problem contact us at https://discord.gg/fTmuCFgVFB (13+)

 We plan to bring updates and get our hub fully working!